What is Interview Bias and How to Avoid It | Thomas.co

 • If respondents are unwilling to cooperate, interviews will not be suitable.

-• If your candidate has something against your organisation they will not give you the answers you want and may even mess up your results.
-Become aware of your candidate’s inclinations quickly so that you can already make the best judgement before interviewing them.
+• If your candidate has something against your organization they will not give you the answers you want and may even mess up your results.
+Become aware of your candidate’s inclinations quickly so that you can already make the best judgment before interviewing them.

 • Equally, when candidates struggle to talk or communicate effectively, setting up an interview is a waste of time and resources.
 You should, then, look for a less direct way of gathering the information you need.